jirachixu/cs-180-project/README.md

 # CS 180 Project
 ## How to Run
 Currently, the client side has not been implemented, so this can't be used as a proper app.
-You can test the server side methods by running RunLocalTest.java.
+You can test the server side methods and classes which compose the database by running RunLocalTest.java.

 ## Submission
-Phase 1 was submitted on Brightspace by _.
+Phase 1 was submitted by Jared Bright on Brightspace on 04/01/2024.

 ## Server-Side Classes